molonc/cellseg_tool/README.md

 In actuality, you do not need to create a separate python file for a new method or metric.
 The name used in the command line is actually the function name, not the filename

+# Contributing
+Please message the author and create a pull request